 Halloween Express Scholarship Contest

 We offer three scholarship essay contests per year: Winter/Spring, Summer/Fall and a Holiday essay contest.
 Each contest winner is posted on our website here and promoted on our social media pages.
 Previous contest winners and their essays appear at the bottom of this page.
 Our scholarship contest is open to all fields of study for students who are at least 18 years of age or older and have been accepted to an accredited post secondary undergraduate program or college located in the United States for the specified school year.
 The program can be a two or four year vocational, college or university.
 Financial need is not a consideration for this scholarship.
 The best overall submission will be determined and judged by the Halloween Express team.
-Our scholarship essay contest encourages recent high school grads or college students to examine America's history along with their own experiences by submitting a 500 to 2500 word essay expressing their views on the contest topic.
+Our scholarship essay contest encourages recent high school grads or college students to examine America's history and pop-culture along with their own experiences by submitting a 500 to 2500 word essay expressing their views on the contest topic.
 The best overall submission will be awarded a $1,000 scholarship.
 For details, rules and terms and conditions, read on.
 This is not a loan.
 This is a FREE scholarship.
 There is NO FEE and no purchase requirement.

 * * * Congratulations to Kali R!
 She's the winner of our HOLIDAY 2016 Essay Contest.
 You can read her essay below. * * *

 HOLIDAY 2017 SCHOLARSHIP CONTEST INFORMATION

 Entry Deadline: December 17, 2017 (entries accepted starting November 15)

 Theme: CHRISTMAS TRADITIONS: We all have traditions probably more so at Christmas than any other time of year.
 There are general Christmas traditions, there are local or regional Christmas traditions and there are family traditions.
 Write about the traditions you're particularly fond of.
 They can be traditions your family follows or traditions you're interested in following.